gkoh/furble/README.md

 From the remote menu you may choose to disconnect, control the shutter or activate the intervalometer.

 More details are on the wiki: [Usage Guide](https://github.com/gkoh/furble/wiki/Usage-Guide)

-### Mobile Devices

-Android and iOS devices are supported. `furble` connects as a Bluetooth HID keyboard and sends the _Volume Up_ key stroke to trigger the shutter.
-Connection to mobile devices is a little iffy:
-- hit `Scan`
-- on the mobile device:
-   - pair with `furble`
-- on `furble` the mobile device should appear as a connectable target if the pairing was successful
-- forget `furble` on the mobile device to remove such a pair

 ### GPS Location Tagging